-Ensifentrine combines bronchodilator and anti-inflammatory properties in one compound and has the potential to be an effective treatment for COPD and other respiratory diseases, including asthma and cystic fibrosis.
+Ensifentrine combines bronchodilator and anti-inflammatory properties in one compound and has the potential to be an effective treatment for COPD, COVID-19 and other respiratory diseases, including asthma and cystic fibrosis.

 Ensifentrine has been well tolerated in clinical trials involving over 1300 people.
 It is designed to maximize its effectiveness and reduce adverse events through:

 high selectivity for PDE3 and PDE4 over other enzymes and receptors to minimize off-target effects;

 direct delivery to the lungs by inhalation to maximize pulmonary exposure to ensifentrine while minimizing systemic distribution and potential adverse events.

 Unique mechanism of action